sudmed/sadservers/026_bern_docker_web_container_cant_connect_to_db_container.md

 MariaDB [(none)]>
 ```

-##### All seems like OK, except for the absence of network connectivity between two docker containers.
+##### Everything seems OK, except for the absence of network connectivity between two docker containers.
 In order to solve this issue, we will use a Docker Compose.

 #### 2. Create docker-compose.yaml